33TIERNAN33/CS361-P3/README.md

 ## Reflection

+To preface this project reflection I ended up doing this project by myself.
+I had tried to find a partner via discussion board on canvas and when that didn't work I tried to email the professor to help find a partner but I sent it that monday starting the thanksgiving break so I never got a response.
+So please don't deduct too harshly from me not doing with a partner, even though it is partially my fault I didn't get one, I really did try to.

 Overall, this project helped me connect the theoretical definition of a Turing machine with an actual implementation.
 Once I decided on a representation for the machine and tape, the core simulation loop was straightforward.
 Using a